scipy/scipy/doc/source/tutorial/stats/continuous_kstwo.rst

-This is the distribution of the maximum absolute differences between an empirical distribution function, computed from :math:`n` samples or observations, and a comparison (or target) cumulative distribution function.
+This is the distribution of the maximum absolute differences between an empirical distribution function, computed from :math:`n` samples or observations, and a comparison (or target) cumulative distribution function, which is assumed to be continuous.
 (The "two" in the name is because this is the two-sided difference.
 ``ksone`` is the distribution of the positive differences, :math:`D_n^+`, hence it concerns one-sided differences.